 Speech Therapy Assistant Program (STA)

 At the end of each term, the Speech Pathologist reviews the student’s progress and prepares a report.
 The report is provided to teachers and parents/carers.
-Currently, we have 17 students ranging from grades 1 to 3 in the program.
+Currently, we have approximately 17 students ranging from grades 1 to 3 in the program.
 This will fluctuate as we add students to the program and remove students as they achieve their goals.
 You would have been notified if your child was selected to participate in this current intake of students.

 Other intervention and supports offered at Epping Primary School: